LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

        ![image](https://user-images.githubusercontent.com/69487009/156475780-19ff599b-56da-4d43-ae22-3ac738e9bc05.png)

   2. Select all the points past the voltage you want (900 mV) by holding down shift and left click and highlighting.
-  3. Drag all the points down by selecting a point and dragging it all the way down down.
-Make sure the highest point on the part you are dragging down is lower than the highest point to its left.
+  3. Drag all the points down by selecting a point and dragging it down.
+Ensure the highest point on the part you are dragging down is lower than the highest point to its left.

      3. Your curve should now look like this: